ThibaultHeylen/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/OpenSearch_Database/Installing_OpenSearch_database.md

 These are the main steps of the setup:

+> [!IMPORTANT]
+>
+> - Starting from OpenSearch 2.12 you're obligated to set an initial admin password before the installation.
+The detailed stepd you can find on the [demo-configuration page](https://opensearch.org/docs/latest/security/configuration/demo-configuration/#setting-up-a-custom-admin-password).

 1. Install OpenSearch as detailed under [Install OpenSearch from an APT repository](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/debian/#install-opensearch-from-an-apt-repository).

 1. Follow [Step 2: (Optional) Test OpenSearch](https://opensearch.org/docs/latest/install-and-configure/install-opensearch/debian/#step-2-optional-test-opensearch) from the installation guide.
 Remember to also **query the plugins endpoint**.